collective/volto-gdpr-privacy/README.md

 # volto-gdpr-privacy

 Volto GDPR Privacy addon to manage user consent.
+Display banner to user if gdprPrivacyConfiguration has changed or if 180 days have passed since last choice.
+It also insert in page a button to enable user to re-open the banner to change his preferences.

+For now, gdprPrivacyConfiguration is definible from config.
+Next implementations step, is to make it configurable from Volto control panel.

 To be used with mrs-developer, see [Volto docs](https://docs.voltocms.com/customizing/add-ons/) for further usage informations.
 Otherwise, install it with: